 What am I?

 ANSWER: The mine equipment shown here went by several names; “Ore Cart Dump”, “End Dump”, “Tippler” (British).
 This style of dump constructed of cast iron and heavy timber was typical of the hard-rock gold and silver mines of the late 1800’s to early 1900’s (pre WWI).
 It typically measured about 2’x4′ and was embedded into an elevated platform, allowing miners to utilize gravity.
-Ore carts travelled along rails from the mine to this exact point.
-Upon arrival, the front axle would contact the iron stop/trigger at the end and could then be manually tipped forward by one, usually two miners- effectively dumping ore through the opening into a chute.
-The smaller size of these cart’s could handle a max load of 2 tons, but on average were more likely handling around 3/4 to 1 ton.
+Ore carts traveled along rails from the mine to this exact point.
+Upon arrival, the front axle would contact the iron stop/trigger at the end and could then be manually tipped forward by one -usually two miners- effectively dumping ore through the opening into a chute.
+The smaller size of these carts could handle a max load of 2 tons, but on average were more likely handling around 3/4 to 1 ton.

 In the case of the South London Mine, this would dump directly into a grizzly (a large classifier) through which smaller ore would pass and deposit into an ore bin.
 Directly adjacent on ground level was the aerial tram and buckets, which allowed miners to easily load ore buckets so that they may be sent to the lower buildings for further processing. -Jason Messing

-Correctly identified as “Geneva” by Jason Messing.
 Photo credit: GTC member Ron Ruhoff

 This mining camp was located at 11,700 feet , under the Continental Divide ridge, in the SW portion of a Colorado county well-known for mining history.